All Episodes

 James Brown says that 600 women have died since February alone, not just in the NFL, but spousal abuse victims have died since February.

-Now the NFL has a bunch of players who are retired.
+Now, the NFL has a bunch of players who are retired.

 We assume the problem isn't new.

-As commentators and analysts and play-by-play people, many of them are on ESPN.
+Many of them are on ESPN.

-Some are at CBS, some are at NBC.
+Some are at NBC.

-Would would it be proper to suggest that maybe these networks would want to conduct an investigation into some of their own employees to find out if some of this behavior has occurred prior to them being hired?
+Would it be proper to suggest that maybe these networks would want to conduct an investigation into some of their own employees to find out if some of this behavior has occurred prior to them being hired?

-And if said investigation reveals that some of their own employees have engaged in this behavior, should they not be suspended, fined, fired, what have you.
+And if said investigation reveals that some of their own employees have engaged in this behavior, should they not be suspended, fined, fired, what have you?

 It's just a question.